victoriamcn/HoriseonMarketing/README.md

 Additionally, The Horiseon Marketing Company webpage  wanted to include a navigation bar, a header image, and cards with text and images at the bottom of the page.

-I learned how to implement semantic elements and when to use '<div>' elements, which are not semantic, but useful for stlying purposes.
+I learned how to implement semantic elements and when to use 'div' elements, which are not semantic, but useful for stlying purposes.

 *NOTE: HoriseonMarketing is the new repository I created for this project, as I had deploying issues with the original repository.